Discover the Fantastic World of El Jardín De Peter

 What else to see in the area?

 If you rent a car to explore Valencia and its surroundings, you might as well take advantage and check out a few more places.
-South of Valencia, you can explore the wonderful Costa Blanca all the way to Alicante.
-To the north, check out Peniscola, Tarragona, and Parc Natural de la Serra d’Espadà.
+South of Valencia, you can explore the wonderful Costa Blanca toward Alicante.
+If you do, make sure you stop in the colorful seaside town of Villajoyosa along the way.
+To the north, check out Peniscola, Tarragona, and the lovely village of Vilafamés.

 Travel Resources